ltelab/disdrodb/CONTRIBUTING.rst

 This can be done by running   ``black .``  or   ``ruff check .``

 .. note::
-	To maintain consitency, please use version and configuration defined into `.pre-commit-config.yaml`).
+	To maintain consistency, please use version and configuration defined into `.pre-commit-config.yaml`.